krestfield/docs/ezcert/adcsdriver.md

 - Windows Server 2019
 - .NET Framework 4.8

+The server hosting the driver must be in the same domain as the CA

+Ensure that port 4474 is open to wherever the database is hosted

 ## Installation

-Download the installer from [here](https://www.krestfield.com)
+1. Download the installer from [here](https://www.krestfield.com)

-Unzip onto a location on a supported server (see [Requirements](## Requirements)).
-This server must be in the domain for the CA you wish to connect to.
+2. Unzip onto a location on a supported server (see [Requirements](## Requirements))

-Run the .msi installer
+3. Run the .msi installer

-Ensure that port 4474 is open to wherever the database is hosted
+## Configuration

+At this point, the agent is installed but needs to be configured to connect to the EzCert instance We do this by running a powershell script
+Note: This only has to be done on first install.
+For upgrades (or if you are just re-installing) skip to step 10.
+If you change the user the service is running under, or